mattppal/blog/src/content/blog/what-is-delta.md

 ![Header image](/posts/what-is-delta/header-2.png)

 <center><figcaption>Have you seen a post about Delta Lake <i>without</i> a serene lake image?
-At least this one is courtesy of Midjourney. 😎</figcaption></center>
+This one is courtesy of Midjourney. 😂😎</figcaption></center>

 ## ToC

 ## 🎞️ Intro

-"Delta Lake" sounds more like a [fun weekend hike](https://www.alltrails.com/trail/us/wyoming/delta-lake-via-lupine-meadows-access) than a part of a modern data stack.
+"Delta Lake" sounds more like a [fun weekend hike](https://www.alltrails.com/trail/us/wyoming/delta-lake-via-lupine-meadows-access) than a part of the modern data stack.
 I've made [my case before](https://www.linkedin.com/posts/matt-palmer_delta-lake-via-lupine-meadows-access-activity-7067143615147380737-2JaF) and I fully expect a data retreat to the Tetons in 2024 (yes, Databricks, I have room for a sponsorship).

 Of course, Delta Lake is primarily an open-source storage framework.
-It is designed to enable a [lakehouse architecture](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) with compute engines like Spark, PrestoDB, Flink, Trino, and Hive.
+It's designed to enable a [lakehouse architecture](https://www.cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) with compute engines like Spark, PrestoDB, Flink, Trino, and Hive.
 It has APIs for Scala, Java, Rust, Ruby, & Python.
-Storage frameworks like Delta have played a major role in lakehouse architectures, but the technology behind them can be unapproachable.
+Storage frameworks like Delta have played a major role in lakehouse architectures, but I've found the technology behind them unapproachable.
+What is it?
+Git for data? (no) How does it work?
+Why should I use this instead of pure Parquet?

 As always, we’ll break this down to basics and give you a comprehensive picture of what Delta Lake is and how you can get started.